1457384613gh/rEFInd-theme-named-Yours/README.md

 - `Agency FB`  is the font of `The Device`
 - `French Script MT` is the font of `your name`

-If you have no these fonts, you can download and install.
-[These Fonts](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases/tag/Fonts)
+If you have no these fonts, you can download and install [These Fonts](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases/tag/Fonts).

 Or you can select other fonts you like.